-Eulerian Two Phase Flow Inside a Cylinder with a Moving Wall
+Eulerian Two Phase Flow in a Moving Wall Cylinder, ANSYS Fluent Training

 The aim of this project is to investigate the effect of the rotating wall on Eulerian multi-phase turbulent flow.